dasprabir/stable-ddrm-ultrasound/README.md

+# Fourier-DDRM for Ultrasound Imaging
+*A physics-guided diffusion approach for ultrasound image deconvolution and super-resolution.*

 This repository contains the code and results of my Master’s Thesis Internship project:
 **“Ultrasound Image Deconvolution via Block Circulant Spectral Decomposition in Diffusion Models”**